Barron Trump: Personal life

-Owing to his mother's Slovenian heritage, Trump is fluent in Slovene and had a slight Slovene accent as a child, though it was gone by 2024.
+Trump's mother is from Slovenia, and it is believed he can speak Slovene and had a slight Slovene accent as a child, though it was gone by 2024.
 Melania nicknamed Barron "little Donald".
 In an interview with People, she said Barron frequently spoke with his maternal grandmother, Amalija Knavs, until her death in January 2024.
-Trump is a Slovenian citizen and has European Union citizenship; his mother applied for citizenship on his behalf and has continued to renew it.
+Trump is a Slovenian citizen and has European Union citizenship; his mother applied for citizenship on his behalf and continued to renew their passports.
 Melania's parents have taught Barron Slovene songs.
 Melania's sister, Ines Knauss, is Barron's godmother.